 Duke Performances subscriptions and single tickets, including $10 Duke student tickets, are now on sale.
 Subscriptions and single tickets can be purchased online, via phone at 919-684-4444, and in person at the Duke University Box Office, Tuesday through Friday, 11 AM to 6 PM.

 The letter “X” often functions like an open-ended signature, future-facing, representing an unknown quantity or quality.
 Taken on its own, it also resembles a figure with all limbs outstretched, reaching past one’s foreseeable ends.
 It makes sense, then, that the letter flanks the name of Philadelphia-based contemporary ballet company BalletX, whose charge is to innovate, experiment with, and reformulate classical ballet for the 21st century.
 Founded in 2005 by Christine Cox and Matthew Neenan, BalletX presides over the 5,000-square foot Center for World Premiere Choreography, the organization’s infrastructural incubator for new choreographic commissions by the likes of Trey McIntyre, Annabelle Lopez Ochoa, and Lil Buck.
 Whether staging pop-up performances across Philadelphia’s historic sites and neighborhood parks or pushing the periphery of a traditional proscenium stage, BalletX’s ensemble of tremendous movers injects fresh energy into the classical ballet idiom.
-In their Duke Performances debut, the company presents Neenan’s playfully musical 2014 work Increasing alongside two additional repertory pieces.Made possible, in part, by a grant from South Arts in partnership with the National Endowment for the Arts.
+In their Duke Performances debut, the company presents Neenan’s playfully musical 2014 work Increasing and 2010 theatrical romp The Last Glass (set to music by the indie band Beirut) alongside Barcelona-based choreographer Cayetano Soto’s 2018 political satire Napoleon/Napoleon.Made possible, in part, by a grant from South Arts in partnership with the National Endowment for the Arts.
+The 2019/20 season's "Ballet Futures" initiative is made possible, in part, by a grant from the National Endowment for the Arts.